Shirley, Southampton: Shirley and Freemantle Local Board of Health

-The Shirley Local board of health was established in 1853.
-It merged with Freemantle in 1880.
-Shirley and Freemantle Urban District Council was formed on 2 January 1895 but was abolished on 8 November 1895 when the district became a suburb of Southampton.
+The ecclesiastical parish of Shirley was made a local board district on 21 February 1853.
+Freemantle was absorbed into the district on 29 September 1881 and the enlarged district was renamed "Shirley and Freemantle" a few weeks later, on 7 December 1881.
+Such local board districts were converted into urban districts on 31 December 1894.
+The Shirley and Freemantle Urban District was short-lived; it was abolished less than a year later on 8 November 1895 when the area was incorporated into the county borough of Southampton.

 The Board originally met in Church Street but moved to Ravenswood in July 1885.
 Ravenswood had previously been a house: the contents were auctioned off in 1870 following the bankruptcy of Mr. Gabriel Scott who was, however, still living there in 1876.
 It later became the headquarters of the Seventh-day Adventist Church in the British Isles.
 The Board meetings held at Ravenswood are reported in detail in the Hampshire Advertiser.
 Regular subjects for discussion included the state of the roads, especially surfacing by rolling gravel and the introduction of kerbstones; drainage and sewerage; street lighting; wells; slaughterhouses; and infectious diseases.
 One meeting in 1893 received statistics concerning scarletina, typhoid fever, diphtheria, erysipelas, and smallpox.
 Smallpox was a particular issue.
 At another 1893 meeting, concern was expressed about Southampton's smallpox hospital ship, City of Adelaide, being anchored off Freemantle where children played on the beach.
 The Board received reports from the South Stoneham Poor Law Union because that Union's responsibilities included "the parish of Millbrook" which "includes the hamlets of Hill, and Sidford, the tything of Millbrook, and the village of Shirley."

 In 1887 the Board constructed a drinking fountain to celebrate the Golden Jubilee of Queen Victoria.
 Originally in Shirley High Street, the fountain has now been incorporated into the shopping precinct.
 The fountain is Grade II listed.
 Another was constructed at Fourposts.